FasterXML/jackson/jackson3/MIGRATING_TO_JACKSON_3.md

 Starting from the high-level change list, we can see the need for following changes:

 1. Maven group id, Java package change
     - Need to update build files (`pom.xml`, `build.gradle`) to use new group id (`com.fasterxml.jackson.core` -> `tools.jackson.core` and so on)
     - Need to change import statements due to change in Java package (`com.fasterxml.jackson` -> `tools.jackson` -- EXCEPT not for `jackson-annotations`)
 2. `@Deprecated` method, field, class removal:
     - Need to replace with non-Deprecated alternatives, as per `2.20` Javadocs updated to indicate replacement where possible
     - See later Section for a set of common cases
 3. Renaming of Core Entities (classes), methods, fields
     - Need to change references to use new name (including `import` statements): `2.20` Javadocs updated to indicate replacement where possible
     - [JSTEP-6](https://github.com/FasterXML/jackson-future-ideas/wiki/JSTEP-6) includes a list (likely incomplete) of renamed things as well
 4. Changes to Default Configuration Settings
     - MAY need to override some defaults (where existing 2.x behavior preferred) -- but most changes are to settings developers prefer so unlikely to need to change all
         - `JsonMapper.builderWithJackson2Defaults()` may be used to use some of legacy configuration settings (cannot change all defaults but can help migration)
     - [JSTEP-2](https://github.com/FasterXML/jackson-future-ideas/wiki/JSTEP-2) lists all default changes
 5. Immutability of `ObjectMapper`, `JsonFactory`
     - `ObjectMapper`/`JsonMapper`: convert direct configuration with Builder alternatives: `JsonMapper.builder().enable(...).build()`
     - `JsonFactory` / `TokenStreamFactory`: convert direct configuration with Builder alternatives:  `JsonFactory.builder().enable(...).build()`
+6. Use of format-aligned `ObjectMapper` mandatory
+    - Format-specific sub-types already exist for all formats in 2.20
+    - In 3.0, constructing plain `ObjectMapper` with format-specific `TokenStreamFactory` no longer allowed
-6. Unchecked exceptions
+7. Unchecked exceptions
-    - May require changes to handling: catching Jackson exceptions no longer required (but may catch of course)
+    - May require changes to handling since catching Jackson exceptions now optional
     - No need to declare `throws` clause for Jackson calls
     - Base exceptions renamed; specifically:
         - `JsonProcessingException` -> `JacksonException`